How To Take Care Of A Hamster

 These palm-sized pets love to play!
 The best way to engage with a hamster and grow your bond is through activities that encourage them to use both their brain and brawn.

 Create an obstacle course where the hammy can climb, tunnel, problem-solve, and earn treats.
-Set up various hamster toys inside a Kaytee Pet-N-Playpen, then cheer on the pet as they move through the activities.
+Set up various hamster toys inside a Kaytee Crittertrail Playpen With Mat, then cheer on the pet as they move through the activities.

 habitats for hamsters explained